MdSamsuzzohaShayon/youthspike-event-management/README.md

  - When make player inactive the rank should be update and and this should work properly
  - When Moving player rank them properly
  - Need to create a seperate database document for this that will hold player id and player rank, so a player will have seperate rank in seperate team
+ - Update player need to go to save and team page (if there is a team id) / player page
+ - Add new player need to work properly when click on create new player link
+ - Make player image bigger in player card
+ - Phone number is not updating or saving properly

  - **Dashboard**
  - Copy Events properly (Do something for players)